ROS 2 Platform

 source ~/.bashrc

-For single-camera setups, open the percipio_camera.launch.py file and modify parameter configurations as needed.
-The description of configurable parameters is shown in the table below.
+If using a single camera, open the percipio_camera.launch.py file and modify parameter configurations as needed.

 DeclareLaunchArgument('serial_number', default_value='"207000106930"'),